Great Northern Railway (Mt Isa line): Branch lines

 Ravenswood Junction–Ravenswood Opened on 1 December 1884, the Ravenswood Branch ran via Kirk River some 39 kilometres from Ravenswood Junction to access silver mining operations to the south-east.
-Although silver smelting faltered in 1886, the line operated for more than thirty years carrying passengers, cattle, minerals and firewood.

-Ravenswood had the unfortunate distinction however of being the first Queensland town to lose its railway in November 1930, and the junction station was renamed Mingela.
+Although silver smelting faltered in 1886, the line operated for more than forty years carrying passengers, cattle, minerals and firewood.
+The line closed on 6 November 1930, and the junction station was renamed Mingela.
 Most of its buildings and mining infrastructure are now classified by National Trust.

 Hughenden–Winton Opened 1899, closed 2008, this was originally part of the Great Northern line until the section west of Hughenden became the main line.

 Cloncurry–Mt Cuthbert (later Kajabbi) line opened between 1914–1917 to service mining areas.
 The Oona–Mt Cuthbert section closed in 1949, the Kajabbi–Dobbyn section in 1961 and Cloncurry–Kajabbi closed in 1994, having been a livestock transport line for the final 33 years.

 Cloncurry–Selwyn Opened in 1910 to serve a mining area, it was funded 20% by the Hampton mine, 30% by the Mt Elliot mine and 50% by the government on the basis the line might be extended further west, which happened the following year from a junction at Malbon.
 The Cloncurry–Malbon section is now part of the main line.
 The Malbon - Selwyn branch closed in 1961.

 Devoncourt–Ballara Built by the Hampton mine as a 35 km private line to the Wee Macgregor mine, it opened in 1915 and connected to a 3 km 610mm (2') gauge tramway.
 The ore was soon exhausted and the line closed in 1926.

 Flynn–Phosphate Hill Opened in 1976 to serve a large deposit of phosphate rock for fertiliser.
 Built to main line standards with 47 kg/m rail and grades of 1 in 125 (0.8%).

 Duchess–Dajarra Opened 1913–1917 as part of the Great Western Railway proposal, closed 1993.